 Dr. Jennifer Mushtaler is an obstetrician-gynecologist and small business owner.
 She grew up in Houston, raised by a retired public school teacher and NASA engineer.
 Before going to medical school, she received a degree in electrical engineering.
 She currently serves as the president of the River Place Limited District and the River Place Homeowners Association.

 Kelly describes herself as a northwest Austin native, mother, wife, ex-volunteer firefighter and public safety advocate.
 She is the president of Take Back Austin, a local advocacy group aimed at "restoring common sense and community impact in our local governance" and "exploring common-sense solutions for the challenges we face."

-The City's forum for District 6 will be held on Wednesday, Sept.
+The City's forum for District 6 was held on Wednesday, Sept.
 30.

 Leslie Pool (incumbent)